August 12, 2015

 The Micro-miniature Wireless Instrumentation (MicroWIS) System was used by a university in Houston, Texas, to study stresses on a local bridge during construction and testing.
 The application stemmed from concerns that significant portions of a bridges useful life may actually be expended in the construction process due to inadequate support of its members during handling and installation.

-Invocon (IVC) is a systems-engineering firm located near Houston, Texas; Invocon specializes in wireless data acquisition research and development.
+Invocon (IVC) is a systems-engineering firm located near Houston, Texas; Invocon specializes in wireless sensor and instrumentation research and development.
 Invocon currently supplies systems to and performs R&D functions for major corporations, government entities, and universities.